srijanlabs/toggle-led-socket/README.md

-# Toglle LED with socket.io
+# Toggle LED with socket.io